 Spiritual practice has also become a huge and amazing part of my perspective.
 Meditating, yoga, chakra cleansing, energy healing, channelling, connecting with nature and mother earth, sacred women’s circles, deepening my intuition, seeking knowledge and understanding of spirit through podcasts, books, lectures, workshops and teachers.

-But there is another way I manage my anxiety and depression on a day to day basis - I take anti-depressants.
+But there is another way I manage my anxiety on a day to day basis - I take a mild SSRI.

 Is this a big deal?
 Does it need an announcement?